peberanek/beanclerk/README.md

 ```

 > [!IMPORTANT]
-> Beanclerk relies on presence of `id` key in transaction metadata to (1) check for duplicates and (2) to determine the date of the last import.
-So, you may set the initial import date by adding a transaction like this:
+> Beanclerk relies on `id` key in transaction metadata to check for duplicates and to determine the date of the last import.
+You may leave out the `--from-date` option by adding a transaction like this:
 > ```
 > 2023-01-01 * "Initial import date for Beanclerk"
 >   id: "dummy"
 >   Assets:Banks:Fio:Checking   0 CZK
 >   Assets:Banks:Fio:Savings    0 CZK
 > ```
-> Make sure to include all accounts defined in the config file.

-Once Beanclerk encounters a transaction without a matching categorization rule, it fires up an interactive prompt:
+Once Beanclerk encounters a transaction without a matching categorization rule, it prompts you for resolution:
 ```
 $ bean-clerk import
 Account: 'Assets:Banks:Fio:Checking'